RafaelLuz/RafaelLuz/README.md

 I'm an electronic engineer with strong background in computational simulation of complex dynamic systems.

+Most of my repos are private.
+I'm sorry for that.

 ## Areas of Interest
 * Astrodynamics of Earth Satellites
 * Space Situational Awareness (SSA)